Skip to main content

 MySQL Logs - Audit Log SQL Statements

 The Amazon RDS - MySQL Logs - Audit Log SQL Statement dashboard provides an analysis of audit logs, including types of top SQL commands being executed on the RDS instances and clusters.
-This dashboard works on audit logs which need to be turned on and enabled to be uploaded to Amazon CloudWatch.
+This dashboard works on audit logs, which need to be enabled and enabled to be uploaded to Amazon CloudWatch.
 These logs are specifically enabled to audit activities of interest from an audit and compliance perspective.

 Use this dashboard to: